rajaraodv/mandrill-template-tester/README.md

 3. Make change the above two files to make it work for your project
 4. See changes in browser.
 We use gulp and livereload to automatically restart server and refresh brower.

-##Note:
+##Notes:
-Once you are done, don't forget to update `templateValues.js` file.
+1. Once you are done, don't forget to update `templateValues.js` file.
 You'll have to change the 'template name', 'key' and 'message to' and other values to match your project.
+2. The server currently ignores and returns same text passed to 'title' and 'upper' handlebar helpers.